auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 If you ask a child who has only seen buses with a bus driver and ask them, "can there be a bus without a bus driver?" they should answer yes.
 We intuitively know bus drivers are separate from buses even though 100% of buses in observations have bus drivers, how?
 Are we justified?

 In _The Book of Why: the New Science of Cause and Effect_ Judea Pearl and Dana Mackenzie explain the history of cause and effect.
-They argue the topic is confused because of a lack of precise language to formulate cause and effect questions.
-Pearl argues for a three layered explanation of interpreting observations, seeing, doing, and imagining.
+Going back to the first paper on linear regression, scientists have long been taught not to infer causation from mere correlation, to observations occurring together with no meaningful relationship.
+Further back in time, philosophers have many arguments and questions regarding cause and effect relationships.
+Pearl and Mackenzie argue the topic is confused because of a lack of precise language to formulate cause and effect questions.
+Pearl describes a three layered explanation of intelligence up to and including understanding cause and effect, seeing, doing, and imagining.
 (See figure 1.2 from the book.)

 **1. Seeing (Association)**